Visas Cancelled – Refused

 If you have had a visa refused, in certain circumstances, you may seek to have a review of the decision at the Administrative Appeals Tribunal (AAT) within the time limit for that appeal.

-A quote from the AAT regarding a previous client we represented.
+AAT quote regarding a previous client we represented.

 “Mr Kavanagh had helpfully submitted a detailed bundle of all relevant documents that included submissions and witness statements (the ‘Hearing Book’).
 Given the favourable material now before the Tribunal, a hearing is not required”.